kubedb/cli/docs/guides/postgres/snapshot/scheduled_backup.md

 scheduled-pg-20180208-105341   pg/scheduled-pg   Succeeded   32s
 ```

-## Update Postgres to disable periodic backups
+## Update PostgreSQL to disable periodic backups

-If you already have a running Postgres that takes backup periodically, you can disable that by removing BackupSchedule field.
+If you already have a running PostgreSQL that takes backup periodically, you can disable that by removing BackupSchedule field.

 Edit your Postgres object and remove BackupSchedule.
 This will stop taking future backups for this schedule.